- Does Alcohol Weaken the Immune System?

-How History of Alcohol Abuse Affects Treatment
+Treatment Considerations Based on History of Alcohol Abuse

 The research strongly suggests that the effects that alcohol abuse has on the immune system can lead to important implications regarding the treatment of individuals who are critically ill and also have a history of alcohol abuse or an alcohol use disorder.
 These individuals are much more likely to:

 - Require intensive medical interventions

 - Have longer inpatient stays in clinics or hospitals

 - Have significantly more complications associated with the withdrawal process from alcohol

 - Require intensive treatments for all of their issues

 - Have an increased risk to develop complications with their illness and with their alcohol use disorder

 - Need higher doses of medications to deal with their issues

 - Have significantly higher rates of mortality that will be related to alcohol abuse or some other issue